dev-Dasan2000/SpiritX_Dev_Dominators_01/README.md

 ## Instructions to Run the Project

 ### Prerequisites
-Ensure the following are installed on your system:
+Ensure the following are installed on the system:
 - **Node.js** (v18 or higher) – [Download here](https://nodejs.org/)
 - **PostgreSQL** (v15 or higher) – [Download here](https://www.postgresql.org/)
 - **Git** – [Download here](https://git-scm.com/)